garcia0216/alina-garcia-professional-portfolio/README.md

-Alina-Garcia Professional-Portfolio
+# Alina-Garcia Professional-Portfolio

-Description
+# Description

-As a new software developer entering the field I want to create a responsive website where I can showcase my work and have potential employers/customers view my work.
+As a new software developer entering the field I wanted to create a responsive website where I can showcase my work to potential employers and customers.

-Using HTML and advanced CSS features, I created a website where employers can view my name, picture,contact information and clickable links to view my deployed work.
+Using HTML and advanced CSS features, I created a responsive website.

+Created clickable links to my contact and work information.

 Utilized the features of flexbox and media queries to adjust website to any screen size.